Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Theory/Continuous Attractor Network.md

 This process allows the network to maintain a continuous range of activity states, which can be interpreted as representing a continuous variable.

-Where this become a neural network is when we define the weight matrix $\mathbf{W}$ to have a specific structure that supports continuous attractor dynamics.
+this becomes a [[Neural Networks]] when we define the weight matrix $\mathbf{W}$ to have a specific structure that supports continuous attractor dynamics.
 For example, in a one-dimensional CAN, the weights can be defined such that neurons with similar preferred stimuli (e.g., spatial positions) have strong excitatory connections, while those with dissimilar preferred stimuli have weaker or inhibitory connections.

 We would typically define the weight matrix $\mathbf{W}$ using a Gaussian function: